Sri174/LMS_Report_Generator/README.md

 ## 📝 Report Highlights

-*   **Summary Report:** Total present, absent, leaves, weekly offs per employee.
+*   **Summary Report:** Overall percentage calculation, grade wise calculation, weekly comparison.
-*   **Detailed Report:** Day-wise attendance with applied policies and calculated metrics.
+*   **Detailed Report:** Detailed report of each student which contains completed programs and the percentage of the student.
-*   **CSV Export:** Ready for payroll processing or further data analysis.
+*   **CSV Export:** Ready for overall calculation or further data analysis.

-## 🤝 Contributing

-Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also open an issue with the tag "enhancement".
-Don't forget to give the project a star!
-Thanks again!

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## 📜 License

-This project is licensed under the [Your Chosen License Here] - see the `LICENSE` file for details. *(Please replace `[Your Chosen License Here]` with the actual license, e.g., MIT License, Apache 2.0, etc., and ensure a `LICENSE` file exists in your repository.)*

 ## 👨‍💻 Author

-Kabilesh – [GitHub Profile](https://github.com/Sri174) *(Assuming "Sri174" is the author's GitHub profile based on the remote URL.
+Veerachinnu – [GitHub Profile](https://github.com/Sri174) *(Assuming "Sri174" is the author's GitHub profile based on the remote URL.
 Please update if incorrect.)*